 Diocese of Pittsburgh (Marianist)

 Assigned as Follows:

 Summary of Allegations Against Father Bernard Joseph Hartman:

-Father Hartman joined the Marianists in 1958 and worked in Australia for a while before returning to the United States.
-He is accused of sexually abusing multiple teens and children, both boys and girls, while assigned in the Australian State of Victoria.
-From 1986 to 1997, Father “Bernie” taught at North Catholic High School in the Diocese of Pittsburgh.
-He was removed in 1997 due to Marianists in the United States hearing about allegations against him from his time in Australia.
+Father “Bernie” taught at North Catholic High School in the Diocese of Pittsburgh from 1986 to 1997.
+He was removed in 1997 after the Marianists in the United States heard about his previous child sexual abuse allegations in Australia.
 He was sent away for treatment, then given an internal assignment.

-Hartman is still living and is believed to be residing in an undisclosed, non-Marianist facility located neither in Pennsylvania or Ohio.
-He is 79 years old.
+Hartman is believed to be residing in an undisclosed, non-Marianist facility located neither in Pennsylvania or Ohio.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Pittsburgh.
 If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Diocese of Pittsburgh may have legal options, but filing deadlines will apply so do not delay in reaching out to us.